 Yes, if you feel the condition is unfair, unlawful or unreasonable.
 The appeal process is the same as the planning appeal process and can take up to six months.

 How do I know which type of SuDS assessment is required for my project?

 There are varying levels of reports for planning applications and for a condition to be discharged.
 These can be based upon whether the development is defined as minor or major, the type of planning application (i.e. outline, full or reserved matters) and depending on the region and Council within the UK.

-A SuDS assessment for a minor application, for example, would need to include a drainage strategy including a schematic (mapping of drainage system) which is based upon a feasibility assessment of the site.
-This is normally informed by, or followed by a Site Investigation to confirm the underlying ground conditions or confirmation from the Risk Management Authority (RMA) such as the Environment Agency or utility provider that the water feature or sewer has sufficient capacity.
+A SuDS assessment for a minor application, for example, would need to include a drainage strategy including a schematic (mapping of the drainage system) which is based upon a feasibility assessment of the site.
+This is normally informed by, or followed by, a Site Investigation to confirm the underlying ground conditions or confirmation from the Risk Management Authority (RMA) such as the Environment Agency or utility provider that the water feature or sewer has sufficient capacity.
 A detailed design including modelling of the drainage network is normally required once the SuDS strategy has been accepted in principle or conditioned.